 Many years ago white washing a floor was a way of protecting the timber, often using a mix of calcium hydroxide and chalk.
 In today’s industry more practical methods of using pigmented oils and paints are used to create similar effects, to fit unique interior designs.
 Often finishes of this nature are described as having a Scandinavian look and feel which is becoming increasingly sought after.

 Having a white effect floor often defines the detail of the natural decorative grain and enhances the overall beauty of the timber.
 It can completely transform dull and dreary looking rooms in to bright and airy living areas.

-s, both of these boards are pre-lacquered and come to you with light unique finishes.
+these boards are pre-lacquered and come to you with light unique finishes.
 Being pre-lacquered boards they are ready to be fitted straight into your property with no further treatment on site.
 Although this method is very convenient, the downfall of lacquered boards are apparent if the finish ever becomes damaged.
 Scratches and digs can be very difficult to repair and more often than not the only option is to completely sand back the lacquer including the white finish.